EdCharbeneau/BlazorComponentUtilities/Readme.md

 ```
 ## Removing Unused Attributes

-When using dyanmic attributes may result in empty attribute.
+When using dynamic attributes may result in empty attribute.
 When Blazor renders an attribute that has an empty string value, it will result in an empty attribute tag.
 However, if the value is null the attribute will be excluded.
 When an empty attribute is expected, the extension method NullIfEmpty can be used to clean up the resulting markup.
 Note: This method is only necessary when no default value is supplied.
 Ex: new CssBuilder() or CssBuilder().Empty().
 Forgetting to call NullIfEmpty should not have any impact on the UI.